 More than ever, what we need is a taste for wholesome, vigorous, physical work that gets you dirty and tired.
 When you come to feel the glowing sense that the best part of your day is what you accomplish with your hands outdoors as the sun goes down, you’ve arrived.

 A while back, a friend asked how to turn part of her lawn into a vegetable garden and raspberry patch.
-I was delighted to hear from someone bucking the trend towards the passive, screen life and moving towards the joy of gaining food from the dirty, sweaty, hard and rejuvenating relationship with soil.
+I was delighted to hear from someone bucking the trend towards the passive, screen life and moving towards the joy of gaining food from a dirty, sweaty, hard and rejuvenating relationship with soil.
 Click here to listen to my suggestions to her for turning a lawn into a garden.